cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/test-waiting-room.md

 In this example, you can clearly see when the script entered the second phase — with a reduced rate of new users per second — leading to decreased wait times.

-## 4. Adjust Waiting Room
+## 4. Adjust Waiting Room (optional)

-Based on the results of your test, you may want to adjust the settings of your Waiting Room.
+Based on the results of your test, you may want to adjust [the settings](../create-waiting-room/create-waiting-room-dashboard/configure-settings) of your Waiting Room.